wp-plugins/facebook-comments-for-wordpress/readme.txt

 = How do I get the Facebook comments to show up on a dark background? =

-Adjust the `Container Styles` option.
-Eg: add `background: #000; color: #fff;` to force the comments box to have a black background and white text.
-Alternatively, you can specify an external stylesheet on the plugin settings page.
+Create a new CSS file on your webserver with the following contents:

+`
+.wallkit_frame {
+	background-color: #000;
+}
+.wallkit_post {
+	color: #fff;
+}
+.wallkit_form {
+	color: #fff;
+}
+`

+You may change the colors to whatever is required.
+Once the stylesheet has been created, simply add a URL to it in the `URL to External Stylesheet` text field on the plugin's options page.

 = Can I have the Facebook comments show up after the WordPress comments? =